 Provide twilight session information ESOL classes

 Perhaps your school has the means to provide ESOL classes for parents of EAL learners?
-It is important for EAL pupils to be able to practise their English at home, but this is only possible if some of their family members speak it too.
+While families should be encouraged to use their home language together, it is also important for EAL pupils to be able to practise their English.
+Homework becomes much simpler if some of their family members can understand the work set.
 Ideally, EAL parents can be given the same resources as their children so that they can learn English together as a family.

 Organise induction meetings